Helpful Tips on living a more Jewish life!

 - Perform Hagbahah and Gelilah Video on Lifting and dressing the Torah, Print instructions for lifting the Torah

 - Chant Torah & Haftara: Contact Cantor Cohn or Moshe Pinchover directly

 - The Unveiling ceremony: Unveiling Ceremony

-- A Simchat Bat (Jewish girl baby naming) Here is a Simchat Bat ceremony that you can personalize Simchat Bat
+- A Simchat Bat (Jewish girl baby naming): A Simchat Bat ceremony that you can personalize.

-- Lead Mincha Learn to lead Mincha with Cantor Cohn from Siddur Sim Shalom for Weekdays.
+- Lead Mincha Mincha with Cantor Cohn from Siddur Sim Shalom for Weekdays.

 What if?What to do when:

 . . . a death occurs?
 Contact Rabbi Small at (860) 236-1275, ext.
 115 as soon as possible so he can guide you through what happens next.
 Here are some additional resources: Cemetery Rules and Regulations, Guide to Burial and Mourning Practices

 . . . you want to marry at The Emanuel?
 Contact the office to make arrangements to schedule a meeting with Rabbi Small.

 . . . you are expecting a baby?A Rabbi can help you with names, planning for the brit milah or baby naming, and other matters.
 Contact Rabbi Small / (860) 236-1275, ext.
 115.